parob/graphql-api/docs/types.rst

 ``````````````````

 The Python **List** type hint is used to indicate that a field returns a List.
-It can be used to wrap object types, scalars and enums and other modifiers.
+It can be used to wrap type types, scalars and enums and other modifiers.

 .. code-block:: python
     :emphasize-lines: 10